ky28059/mini_rover/README.md

 3-2    20d6:a711  USB Input Device                                              Not attached 3-4    0bda:8152  Realtek USB FE Family Controller                              Not attached
 ```
-Then, attach the desired USB device to the running WSL instance with
+and attach the desired USB device to the running WSL instance with
 ```shell
 usbipd wsl attach --busid <busid>
 ```